libvips/ruby-vips/README.md

 # ruby-vips : A fast image processing extension for Ruby.

-note: this fork aims to track the latest stable vips.
-There are no plans to add more features, just to keep it working.
+Note: ruby-vips git master is the development version and requires git master of libvips (the unreleased 7.29) as well.
+Use the 0.1 branch of ruby-vips for the stable version that works with released libvips 7.28 and earlier.

 ruby-vips is a ruby extension for [vips](http://www.vips.ecs.soton.ac.uk).
 It is extremely fast and it can process huge images without requiring the entire image to be loaded into memory.

 ruby-vips allows you to set up pipelines that don't get executed until you output the image to disk or to a string.
 This means you can create,